zerodarkzone/wiredoor/.github/CONTRIBUTING.md

 cd wiredoor
 ```

-Install any dependencies, depending on the component (server/, ui/).
+Open project with Dev Container and Install any dependencies, depending on the component (./, frontend/).

 ### 2. Open an Issue First